 2020 NFR Live Stream Using a VPN

-Some countries will not allow the viewing of certain websites and can block them based on the location gathered from an individual’s IP address.
+Sling TV is only available to residents of the United States.
+Even viewers located in our neighbor to the north, Canada, cannot access the Sling TV service.
 In these situations, a reliable and encrypted VPN (Virtual Private Network) can prove to be helpful.
 A VPN will allow an individual to remotely connect to a server located in a different country that allows the desired website viewing to take place.
 The following VPNs can prove to be very useful:

 - This source offers a selection of servers that spans over 90 countries.
 Currently, they offer monthly ($12.95/month), semi-annual ($59.95/6-months), and annual ($99.95) plans.
 Included with each plan is the offer of a 30-day money back guarantee in the event that a user is dissatisfied.